Asian American Studies

 AA S 699 Independent Study (Units: 1-3)

-Prerequisites: Upper division standing with 3.0 GPA and consent of instructor and department chair.
+Prerequisites: Upper-division standing; 3.0 GPA; permission of the instructor and department chair.

 AA S 710 Critical Approaches to Asian American Studies (Units: 3)

-Prerequisite: Classified graduate level standing in Asian American Studies or consent of instructor.
+Prerequisite: Graduate Asian American Studies students or permission of the instructor.

 AA S 800 Theory and History in Asian American Studies (Units: 3)